mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 CAN frame data optimization is an alternative to `CAN Frame Data Padding`_.
-If a number of bytes specified in a CAN Packet is shorter than a number of bytes in CAN frame's data field, then the sender might decrease DLC value of the :ref:`CAN frame <knowledge-base-can-frame>` to the minimal number that is required to sent a desired number of data bytes in a single CAN packet.
+If a number of bytes specified in a CAN Packet is shorter than a number of bytes in CAN frame's data field, then the sender might decrease DLC value of the :ref:`CAN frame <knowledge-base-can-frame>` to the minimal number that is required to send a desired number of data bytes in a single CAN packet.

 .. note:: CAN Frame Data Optimization might always be used for CAN Packets with less than 8 bytes of data to send.